manymoments/manymoments.github.io/_posts/2019-07-30-byzantine-agreement-is-impossible-for-$n-slash-leq-3-f$-is-the-adversary-can-easily-simulate.markdown

 **[Fisher, Lynch and Merritt 1985](https://groups.csail.mit.edu/tds/papers/Lynch/FischerLynchMerritt-dc.pdf): It is impossible to solve  [Agreement](https://ittaiab.github.io/2019-06-27-defining-consensus/) against a computationally unbounded Byzantine adversary if $f \geq n/3$.** IS THIS COMPUTATIONALLY BOUNDED OR JUST IN A WORLD WITHOUT SETUP ASSUMPTIONS?

 The high-level approach to the lower bound will be similar to our previous lower bound.
 We will use two powerful techniques: *indistinguishability* (where some parties can not tell between two potential worlds) and *hybridization* (where we build intermediate worlds between the two contradicting worlds and use a chain of indistinguishability arguments for a contradiction.).
+WE DON'T HAVE HYBRID WORLDS HERE.

 In the previous lower bound, we used messages delays due to partial synchrony to create the indistinguishability arguments.
-In this lower bound, we are crucially going to rely on the ability of an adversary to simulate two different worlds and present different views of the worlds to different parties.
+In this lower bound, we are crucially going to rely on the ability of an adversary to simulate different worlds and present different views of the worlds to different parties.
 The simulation is possible only due to the non-existence of a trusted set-up phase.

 Suppose there is a protocol that can achieve Byzantine agreement with three parties.
-Here we go, lets define worlds 1, 2, and 3:
+We will define worlds 1, 2, and 3:

 **World 1:**
 <p align="center">